 Most Chinese buyers start from the position that the offering will be high quality when they begin to evaluate a Western company, and that usually turns out to be the case.
 In other words, it would appear that Western companies are doing a good job overall in terms of meeting their clients’ product and service requirements.

 General professionalism is seen as a key distinguishing factor between Western and local Chinese companies.
 This manifests in many ways, ranging from the product itself, through to company literature, appearance and knowledge of staff, and paperwork.
-Many Chinese buyers and business owners describe Western companies as more systematic and organised than their Chinese counterparts:
+Many Chinese buyers and business owners describe Western companies as more systematic and organized than their Chinese counterparts:

 “German companies are extremely polite, professional and systematic.
 The paperwork is always in order and the products are well made and durable.
 They work seriously with strict principles.”